pavitranew/session-9-ang-recipes/readme.md

 ## Recipes Component

-Add a typed variable to the class :
+Add a typed variable to the `recipes.component` class :

 `pageTitle: string;`